-As a part of our series on How to Fully Fund Your Master’s Degree, here is a list of universities that offer fully funded master’s programs in anthropology.
+As a part of our series on How to Fully Fund Your Master’s Degree, here is a list of universities that offer fully funded master’s programs in anthropology or fund most students in their anthropology master’s program.
 A master’s degree in anthropology can lead to a variety of careers, including working in academia, museum work, resource management, and forensics, among others.

 Fully-funded M.A. programs can be difficult to find.
 Because most universities focus their funding on Ph.D. students, M.A. candidates can have a harder time securing scholarships and funding.
 However, there are a number of universities that do offer funded master’s programs.
 “Full funding” is a financial aid package for full-time students that includes full tuition remission and an annual stipend or salary for the duration of the student’s master’s studies.
 Funding is typically offered in exchange for graduate teaching and research work that is complementary to your studies.
 Not all universities provide full funding to their master’s students, which is why I recommend researching the financial aid offerings of all the potential M.A. programs in your academic field, including small and lesser-known schools both in the U.S. and abroad.

 You can also find several external fellowships in the ProFellow Database for graduate and doctoral study, as well as dissertation research, fieldwork, language study, and summer work experience.

 Would you like to receive the full list of more than 1000+ fully funded programs in 60 disciplines?
 Download the FREE Directory of Fully Funded Graduate Programs and Full Funding Awards!